Specter-13/maui-for-kimai/README.md

 ## Contribution
 Feel free to share your ideas and create issues.
 PR's are welcome.
+I would really appreciate your feedback and ideas for improvements of UI or features.

 ## License